sherlock-protocol/sherlock-v2-docs/audits/judging/judging/README.md

     **Exception**: If an issue concerns any kind of a network admin (e.g. a sequencer), can be remedied by a smart contract modification, the procol team considers external admins restricted and the considered network was explicitly mentioned in the contest README, it may be a valid medium.
 It should be assumed that any such network issues will be resolved within 7 days, if that may be possible.
 21. **ERC721 unsafe mint:** In case of a protocol implementing minting/claiming of ERC721, users being unable to do so due to incorrect implementation is not a valid issue. \
     Example: [https://github.com/sherlock-audit/2023-03-teller-judging/issues/8](https://github.com/sherlock-audit/2023-03-teller-judging/issues/8)
-22. **Future issues:** Issues that result out of a future integration/implementation that was not intended (mentioned in the docs/README) or because of a future change in the code (as a fix to another issue) are **not** valid issues.
+22. **Future issues:** Issues that result out of a future integration/implementation that was not mentioned in the docs/README or because of a future change in the code (as a fix to another issue) are **not** valid issues.
 23. **Non-Standard tokens:** Issues related to tokens with non-standard behaviors, such as [weird-tokens](https://github.com/d-xo/weird-erc20) are not considered valid by default unless these tokens are explicitly mentioned in the README.&#x20;

 ### VIII.
 List of Issue categories that are considered valid: